IBM/aspera-cli/README.md

 ### Interactive Input

 Some options and parameters are mandatory and other optional.
-By default, the tool will ask for missing mandatory options or parameters for interactive execution.
+By default, `ascli` will ask for missing mandatory options or parameters for interactive execution.

 The behavior can be controlled with: